iTwin/iTwinUI/.changeset/slow-otters-deny.md

 '@itwin/itwinui-react': patch
 ---

-Fixed `cypress` detection logic to prevent treating it like a unit test.
-This thus prevents the skipping of internal logic that should not be executed in unit test environments.
+Fixed an issue where the internal unit test detection logic was incorrectly treating Cypress like a unit test environment.